Screen offers two awards, the Annette Kuhn Essay Prize and the Screen Award, running in alternate years.

 Annette Kuhn Essay Award: now open for submissions

 This biennial award offers £1,000 to the author of the best debut article in film and television studies, as judged by the Screen editors and members of the journal’s editorial advisory board.
-It will reopen for submissions again in Autumn 2019, for debut articles published from 1 January 2018 to 31 December 2019.
+It is now open for submissions for debut articles published between 1 January 2018 and 31 December 2019.

 The submitted essay should provide an original contribution to the theoretical or empirical exploration of screen media, but there are no requirements in terms of specific content or methodological approach.
 The criteria for entry are as follows: